 An exploration of the biblical wisdom books of Proverbs, Ecclesiastes, Job, and Song of Songs in conjunction with contemporary reflections on wisdom.
 Text and Context Course.
 Prerequisite: RELI 110.
+Core Requirements: Religious Traditions and Theological Conversations

-RELI 213 - Power, Politics, and the Biblical Prophets (RT) (3) An exploration of the prophetic biblical literature with particular attention to the historical situation of the prophets as well as the contemporary relevance and importance of their message.
-Text and Context course.
+RELI 213 - Power, Politics, and the Biblical Prophets (RT) (3)

+An exploration of the prophetic biblical literature with particular attention to the historical situation of the prophets as well as the contemporary relevance and importance of their message.
+Text and Context Course.
+Prerequisite: RELI 110.
+Core Requirements: Religious Traditions and Theological Conversations